WHAT ARE THE FACTORS USED IN DETERMINING VALUE?

 HOW WILL I KNOW WHAT VALUE THE ASSESSOR HAS PLACED ON MY PROPERTY?

 The Assessor mails a Notice of Valuation (NOV) to each property owner on May 1.
-The NOV states the actual value for that year.
+The NOV states the actual value for that year, however current and prior year property values are available on the Assessor’s website.

 WHAT IF I CHANGE MY ADDRESS?